 Community members reported several difficulties accessing health care: long waitlists, trouble scheduling urgent appointments, and particularly in rural areas, difficulty obtaining and getting to specialty care.
-In addition, our service area is experiencing a primary care provider shortage.
 These hurdles are even more challenging for people relying on Medicaid or Medicare.
 Difficulty accessing health care can lead people to neglect their health-especially preventative health-resulting in more negative outcomes and higher medical costs in the future.

-Many residents in our service area do not have adequate access to oral health care.
 Barriers preventing or limiting an individual's ability to access health care services can lead to increased poor health outcomes and impact overall health equity, where everyone has a fair and just opportunity to attain their highest level of health.